gmazzo/gs.calendar.appointments/README.md

 ## Modules
 - **model**: platform agnostic model classes (for JVM and JS)
 - **core**: main module to interact with Google Calendar API that provides an abstraction with business logic
-- **backend**: a JAX-RS server which exposes the API and the frontend module (bundled as Java resources)
+- **backend**: a JAX-RS server which exposes the API
 - **frontend**: a React application written in pure Kotlin!
 It relies on well known frameworks like Redux and Material-UI.
+- **webapp-bundle**: the backend module, bundled with the frontend module as Java resources.
+This should be your entry point if you want to run the app as a standalone whole

 ## Starting tips
 ### Configuring the project for your credentials